-The EMCORE Corporation 401(k) Plan (the "401(k) Plan") is a defined contribution plan that is designed to comply with the Employee Retirement Income Security Act of 1974, as well as federal and state legal requirements.
+The EMCORE Corporation 401(k) Plan (the "401(k) Plan") is a tax-qualified defined contribution plan that is designed to comply with the Employee Retirement Income Security Act of 1974, as well as federal and state legal requirements.
 The 401(k) Plan is designed to provide retirement benefits to eligible employees of the Company.
-Participants in the 401(k) Plan may elect to reduce compensation by a specific percentage, which is contributed to the participant's 401(k) Plan account on a pre-tax basis as a salary deferral.

-Employees, including the Company's Named Executive Officers, may elect to contribute to the 401(k) Plan through salary reduction up to the yearly maximum tax-deductible deferral allowed pursuant to IRS regulations.
+Eligible employees, including the Company's Named Executive Officers, may elect to contribute to the 401(k) Plan through salary reduction up to the yearly maximum tax-deductible deferral allowed pursuant to IRS regulations.
 A participant may elect to defer between 1-90% of his or her compensation per pay period.
 Each participant is able to direct his or her investment into any of the available investment options.
 Participants' contributions are vested at 100%.

 The Company may provide a discretionary match of a participant's contribution to the 401(k) Plan.
-Effective as of January 1, 2020 and continuing through fiscal 2021, this discretionary match was 100% of the first 3% of a participant's contribution to the 401(k) Plan plus 50% of the next 2% of a participant's contribution to the 401(k) Plan, with such matching contributions vesting immediately.
+During fiscal 2021 and fiscal 2022, this discretionary match was 100% of the first 3% of a participant's contribution to the 401(k) Plan plus 50% of the next 2% of a participant's contribution to the 401(k) Plan, subject to certain IRS limits, with such matching contributions vesting immediately.